 Our definitions are generally consistent with the NPF unless there are specific differences in the state jurisdictional codes, regulations or legal requirements.
 Where the NPF definition differs from our definition, water businesses should use our definition.

 Completion of the water performance report data collection template

-For consistent reporting, it is important that the data collection template be completed accurately in accordance with the Water Performance Indicator Definitions, and any specific instructions included with the template.
+For consistent reporting, it is important that businesses provide data accurately in accordance with the Water Performance Indicator Definitions, and any specific instructions included with our data collection template.